-Scarborough Memorial Library houses over 73,500 items, most of which are to be found in the general stacks.
+Scarborough Memorial Library houses over 76,000 items, most of which are to be found in the general stacks.
 There are three special collections housed in the Library: the New Mexico State Textbook Adoption Center with a collection of K-12 textbook samples; the Thelma A. Webber Southwest Heritage Room containing U.S. Southwestern history, literature, folklore, etc.; and the new Hatton W. Sumners Freedom Collection specializing in items relating to entrepreneurship, free market economics, liberty, and freedom.
 All special collection materials, except rare books in the Thelma Webber Room and in the Hatton W. Sumners Freedom Collection circulate.
 All circulating Library materials are available for a three-week loan period.
 Materials may be renewed for an additional six weeks, as long as another patron has not placed a hold on the material in question.

-The Library receives over 300 newspaper, journal, and periodical titles.
-Many of these titles are in microfiche format.
-A microfiche printer is available.
+The Library receives over 190 newspaper, journal, and periodical titles.